mreindl118-boop/Beach-City-Babes/README.md

 with animated 2D anime-style portraits, procedurally generated characters, and a seduction system with actual mechanics under the sunscreen.

-**Suggestive, never explicit** — the game runs hot on innuendo and fades to black at the peak.
+**Suggestive, very explicit** — the game runs hot on innuendo and dunks hard on explicit details.
 Everyone in Beach City is an adult and enthusiastically consenting.

 ## Design pillars